sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 We'll write the logs to a file called `data.log` instead of the console to avoid printing very long messages during the workflow.

+Our logging configuration code can be found in `runner/shared.py`.
+Most of the code is about logging configuration in Python rather than anything specific to SpiffWorkflow, so we won't go over it in depth.

 Parsing
 -------

-Each of the BPMN pacakges (:code:`bpmn`, :code:`spiff`, or :code:`camunda`) has a parser that is preconfigured with the specs in that package (if a particular task spec is not implemented in the package, :code:`bpmn` task is used).
+Each of the BPMN pacakges (:code:`bpmn`, :code:`spiff`, or :code:`camunda`) has a parser that is preconfigured with the specs in that package (if a particular TaskSpec is not implemented in the package, :code:`bpmn` TaskSpec is used).

 See the example in :doc:`synthesis` for the basics of creating a parser.
 The parser can optionally be initialized with